 D Locrian scale

-The D Locrian scale is a 7-note locrian scale built on the root D. Its notes are D, E♭, F, G, A♭, B♭ and C. The unstable seventh mode — diminished tonic and a flat fifth, rarely used as tonal centre.
-This page covers the formula, fingerings, diatonic chords and common progressions that make D Locrian a powerful tool for improvising and composing.
+The D Locrian scale is a 7-note locrian scale built on the root D. Its notes are D, E♭, F, G, A♭, B♭ and C. The unstable seventh mode - diminished tonic and a flat fifth, rarely used as tonal centre.
+This page covers the formula, fingerings, diatonic chords and common progressions that make D Locrian a great tool for improvising and composing.

 D Locrian on the piano